AI-SEO & GEO

 Can I pay to get my website cited by ChatGPT?

 No legitimate mechanism exists to pay for ChatGPT citations in organic responses.
-OpenAI has announced plans to test advertising within ChatGPT, with ads appearing at the bottom of responses for free-tier users — but these are labelled ads, separate from organic citations.
+OpenAI began testing advertising within ChatGPT in February 2026, with clearly labelled ads appearing at the bottom of responses for free and Go tier users — but these are separate from organic citations.
 Citation in organic responses depends entirely on content structure, entity signals, and retrieval relevance.
+There is no shortcut.

 How is getting cited by ChatGPT different from getting cited by Perplexity?